-Below, we spotlight the best places to get breakfast and brunch in Atlanta, Georgia.
+Below, we spotlight the best places to get breakfast and brunch in Atlanta, Georgia– in no particular order.
 This is a city that revels in hospitality, so you’re sure to have a great experience no matter where you dine.
 (Which is why we love all of these cool Atlanta breakfast spots so much– and I’m sure you will, too.)
-Enjoy!

 Sun in My Belly

 The restaurant’s chic n’ funky space in the trendy Kirkwood neighborhood is also aesthetically pleasing.
 The interior features reclaimed furniture, paper lanterns, vintage mirrors, and the like.
-It’s a great place for big parties and lively meet-ups, but it’s also lovely for an intimate breakfast.
-You decide.
+It’s a great place for big parties and lively meet-ups, but it’s also great for an intimate breakfast.
+You choose your vibe.

-Sun In My Belly also does a popular bottomless mimosa brunch that is easily the best mimosa brunch in Atlanta.
+Sun In My Belly also serves what is easily the best mimosa in Atlanta.
 (That’s specific praise, but there are many others out there.)
 If you’re looking for a great brunch in Atlanta, eat here above all else!

 Le Petit Marche